Bailador/Bailador/README.md

     config()

 inside the bailador script before you call `baile`.
 As soon as you have requested the first session it is of no use to change the configure any further.
 Following config options are available.
-Most of them should be self explaining.
+Most of them should be self explanatory.

 * cookie-name = 'bailador';
 * cookie-path = '/';